-The Catechism of the Catholic Church is a MUST-HAVE book for every Catholic and now that it has been published for nearly 30 years there are a few different printed copies (though the actual contents of the various editions are nearly identical).
+The Catechism of the Catholic Church is a MUST-HAVE book for every Catholic and now that it has been published for over 30 years there are a few different printed copies (though the actual contents of the various editions are nearly identical).

 So, which one should you buy?

 The answer: It really depends on your taste.
 And how you plan to use it.

 Do you prefer hardcover or softcover?
 Will it be used by you on the go?
 Or will it only be used when sitting at a desk?
 Would you like it to include a commentary?
 Or are you looking for the simplest edition?

 These are all important questions for anyone looking to get serious about the Catechism, and my hope is that this article can help you sort through these questions.

 Here are your different options:

 This is the original pocket Catechism (originally came out in 1995).
 It’s a softcover with small print, and not much wider or longer than a large smartphone.
 It’s also a very affordable option, usually available for only around $10.